 Research project

-A Socio-Technical Systems Approach to Road Safety (STARS): A Global Health Research Group
+STARS: A Socio-Technical Systems Approach to Road Safety (A Global Health Research Group)

 Project overview

 Traditional road safety research has been characterised by the ‘3 E’s’ of Engineering, Enforcement and Education.
 Although they have provided guidance to engineers and policy makers, they do not go far enough at providing a holistic and integrated approach to road safety and fail to consider fully the wider system factors that shape road user performance and outcomes.
 The STARS project intends to tackle road safety from a ‘7 E’s’ perspective, with the inclusion of Ergonomics, Economics, Emergency response, and Enablement.
-There are four overarching objectives for achieving this work:

 Staff

-Lead researcher
+Lead researchers

 Emeritus Professor Neville Stanton